GuangmingLuo/Micro-services-with-Spring-Boot/README.md

 ### Who do I talk to? ###

-* Contact us at lennart.cockx@student.kuleuven.be or guangming.luo@student.kuleuven.be
+* Contact us at lennart.cockx@student.kuleuven.be or guangmingluo1994@gmail.com